pramsey/pramsey.github.io/_posts/2018-11-25-esri-dominates.md

 <a href="http://s3.cleverelephant.ca/2018-manitoba-gis.pdf"><img src="{{ site.images }}/2018/esri2.jpg" alt="MGUG Keynote 2018" /></a>

 In a testament to the full-spectrum dominance of [Esri](https://esri.com), the audience was almost entirely made up of Esri customers.
 The event was sponsored by Esri.
 Esri had a table at the back of the room.
-Before giving my talk, I made a little joke about the fact that my talk would in fact include some digs at Esri (though I left the most pointed ones on the cutting room floor).
+Before giving my talk, I made a little joke that my talk would in fact include some digs at Esri (though I left the most pointed ones on the cutting room floor).

 People seemed to like the talk.
 They laughed at my jokes.
 They nodded in the right places.